EBWiki/EBWiki/docs/DEVELOPMENT.md

 3. **You: Submit a pull request**
 Once you're finished with your work, push it up and open a pull request (PR).
 Note that in each PR, there's a checklist of things you need to do before submitting.
 Not all of them will be applicable every time, but you should be able to check off at least the first two each time.
 (Hint: put an "X" in the brackets to check off an item).
 4. **You: Pass automated testing and linting**
-Once you submit your PR for review, CodeClimate and Travis will automatically run on the code in your PR.
-CodeClimate will run Rubocop to analyze the code style, complexity, and quality of your code.
-Travis will run all of the tests for the code.
+Once you submit your PR for review, Github Actions will automatically run our continuous integration (CI) setup on the code in your PR.
+CodeClimate and Rubocop will analyze the code style, complexity, and quality of your code.
+Rspec will run all of the tests for the code, and Brakeman will analyze the code in light of known security vulnerabilities.
 If everything passes, great!
 You'll see a nice green check mark.
 If one or more things fail, it'll have a red mark next to it, along with a link for "Details" that explains what exactly is failing.
 Give that a look and make changes as needed.
 If something unrelated to the changes you've made is failing, just note that in a comment on the PR.
 5.  **We: Review the pull request**
 Within two weeks, one of the maintainers of repo will review your PR themselves.
 We'll provide some general suggestions on improving the code, ask what your motivations are behind certain changes, that type of thing.
 At that point, there will be some back and forth as we put the finishing touches on your PR.
 6.  **We: Merge the pull request**